w3f/polkadot-wiki/docs/maintain-guides-how-to-validate.md

 ---
-id: maintain-guides-how-to-validate
+id: maintain-guides-how-to-validate-alexander
-title: Guide: Run a Validator
+title: Guide: Run a Validator (Alexander)
-sidebar_label: Guide: Run a Validator
+sidebar_label: Guide: Run a Validator (Alexander)
 ---

-_This tutorial works with the current Alexander testnet and has been updated for PoC-4._
+__Note: This guide is for the Alexander testnet in the Polkadot repository on the v0.4 branch.__

 To be a good validator, you should